 Aarshvi Gajjarmy photo

-I am a third year Ph.D. student in the Algorithms and Foundations Group at NYU.
+I am a fourth-year Ph.D. student at NYU, where I am a part of the Theoretical Computer Science Group.
 My advisors are Christopher Musco and Chinmay Hegde.

-I completed MS from UMass with Cameron Musco as my advisor.
-Prior to that, I worked as a Strat at Goldman Sachs and obtained my undergraduate degree from IIIT Hyderabad.
+Previously, I completed my masters from UMass Amherst, where I did my thesis with Cameron Musco.
+I also worked as a Strat at Goldman Sachs and earned my B.Tech. from IIIT Hyderabad.

 Research

-My research centers around algorithms for data-limited problems.
-Specifically, questions that interest me are:
+My research centers on randomized methods for sample and compute efficient learning.
+Some questions that interest me are:

-In my research, I employ tools from theoretical computer science, high-dimensional statistics, and approximation theory.
+I frequently employ tools from theoretical computer science, high dimensional statistics and randomized numerical linear algebra.

 Publications